technicat/fedicat/README.md

 An overview of Mastodon apps I've tried on my iPhone, focusing on details of particular interest to me (e.g. icon design, tab placements...).
-If I add more platforms, I'll split them into separate files.
+These apps have all been updated in the past year.
+Apps that seem to be no longer under development are in a [separate list](iosold.md).

 The official Mastodon site also has a [list](https://joinmastodon.org/apps).